 Students are expected to formally declare a major no later than the fourth semester of full-time enrollment (or at 61 semester hours for transfer students).
 Students can declare a major by completing the Change of Major/Minor Application online under the Student tab of myBama.

 Students earning the bachelor of arts (BA) degree with a major in history must complete all University, College and departmental degree requirements.
-These include the general education requirements, the following major requirements, all requirements for an approved minor and other sufficient credits for a minimum of 120 applicable semester hours.
+Students can take a selection of the following courses in order to fulfill the requirements for the history major.
+In addition, students must fulfill all general education requirements, as well as requirements for an approved minor and other sufficient credits for a minimum of 120 applicable semester hours.

 |Western Civ To 1648|